-- Californians should have ready and complete electronic access to their health and human service data as well as relevant tools and educational resources, in their primary or preferred languages, to make meaningful use of that information. - We must support equal access to health information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and innercity, and LGBTQI communities. - The burden of health information exchange must not rest solely with patients.
+- Californians should have ready and complete electronic access to their health and human service data as well as relevant tools and educational resources, in their primary or preferred languages, to make meaningful use of that information within the bounds of state and federal law and regulation. - We must support equal access to health information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and innercity, and LGBTQI communities. - The burden of health information exchange must not rest solely with patients.